 Er.
 Cyrus Pithawalla

-Enter the most upmarket locale of suburban neighborhood in north eastern Mumbai – Powai.
+Enter the most upmarket locale of a suburban neighbourhood in north-eastern Mumbai – Powai.
 Amidst the upscale hotels and commercial buildings, the place is marked by a distinct neo-classical styled architecture – Hiranandani Gardens.
-After 1985 , Hiranandani Developers purchased large tracts of land between Vikhroli hill and Powai lake and set up the present day township.
+After 1985, Hiranandani Developers purchased large tracts of land between Vikhroli Hill and Powai Lake and set up the present-day township.
 Besides Powai, Hiranandani Developers have a prominent presence in Thane, another suburban township near Mumbai.

-Hiranandani group – focused on a larger goal of Happiness of people and raising global lifestyle, has gone strength to strength.
+Hiranandani group – focused on a larger goal of the happiness of people and raising global lifestyle, has grown from strength to strength.
 Hiranandani Group is synonymous with quality, commitment, reliability and excellence in architecture.

 WFM brings you the edited excerpts from a candid tête-à-tête with Er.
 Cyrus K Pithawalla – Director, Engineering of Hiranandani Constructions Pvt.
 Ltd.

 In conversation with Er.
-Pithawalla, a force to reckon in the construction world, a rock solid personality who doesn’t fear calling spade a spade and who has been part of the phenomenal journey of Hiranandani Constructions since their early days till now.
-Presenting a tactile, non-sugar coated version of hard realities of the fenestration world, success, failure and life in general.
+Pithawalla, a force to reckon with in the construction world, a rock-solid personality who doesn’t fear calling a spade a spade and who has been part of the phenomenal journey of Hiranandani Constructions since their early days till now.
+Presenting a tactile, non-sugar-coated version of the hard realities of the fenestration world, success, failure and life in general.

-WFM: For the benefit of the readers, please shed some light on your background and since how long have you been associated with Hiranandani Constructions?
+WFM: For the benefit of the readers, please shed some light on your background.
+Since when have you been associated with Hiranandani Constructions?

 WFM: Still…

-Cyrus K Pithawalla : I graduated in civil engineering from Bombay university in 1975.
-I entered engineering with lot of resistance as I was apoor performer in school and chances of getting out of college also seemed bleak.
+Cyrus K Pithawalla: I graduated in civil engineering from Bombay University in 1975.
+I entered engineering with a lot of resistance as I was apoor performer in school, and chances of getting out of college also seemed bleak.
 But challenges are what drive me.
 And that’s the reason I am sitting in front of you.

 WFM: You look much younger and energetic.
 What’s the secret?

 WFM: But more often than not, all this advancement in technology is considered a bane rather than a boon.
-How do you make sure the communication system work in tune to your requirements?
+How do you make sure the communication system works in line with your requirements?

-Cyrus K Pithawalla : All this so called management information system(MIS) is the key to enhanced and enabled communication.
+Cyrus K Pithawalla: All this so-called management information system(MIS) is the key to enhanced and enabled communication.
 And that’s what I dwell on.
 You need to have a great communication system.
 I get somewhere around 400-450 emails.
 I try to read all of them.
-But I have made out a system – I have made folders like communication on top priority,approval of CKP then name folders etc. so total segregation of mails happen.
-My last email goes just 2 minutes before the sleep.
-I drain myself completely ,so that I get a good satisfied sleep.
+But I have made out a system – I have made folders like communication on top priority, approval of CKP, then name folders, etc., so total segregation of mails happens.
+My last email went just 2 minutes before going to sleep.
+I drain myself completely, so that I get a good satisfied sleep.

-WFM: in your career of 38 years, what have you seen changing in construction sector in India/Mumbai?
+WFM: In your career of 38 years, what have you seen changing in the construction sector in India/Mumbai?

-Cyrus K Pithawalla : Most important thing is Quality of life is changing.
+Cyrus K Pithawalla: The most important thing is that the quality of life is changing.
 And not just in buildings but in everything.
-The first phone in my life came in 1995 – which was a land line tringtring version.
-Before that I wonder how we were working.
+The first phone in my life came in 1995, which was a land line tringtring version.
+Before that, I wonder how we were working.
 It was all on assumptions.
-No one knew exactly what the other person is doing.
+No one knew exactly what the other person was doing.
 And now everything is in black and white.
-The customer also wants a high quality life style.
-Initially only necessary requirements were considered while building.
-Now quality and comfort are the key considerations.
+The customer also wants a high-quality lifestyle.
+Initially, only requirements were considered while building.
+Now, quality and comfort are the key considerations.

-Construction industry was in terrible situation when I completed engineering in 1975.
-I went to gulf, came back and then joined a string of developers in quest for quality.
+The construction industry was in a terrible situation when I completed my engineering in 1975.
+I went to gulf, came back and then joined a string of developers in the quest for quality.
 But it was hard to find.
-I too want progress of work but I don’t want quality to suffer.
-Even in real life I am a quality fanatic.
+I too want progress of work, but I don’t want quality to suffer.
+Even in real life, I am a quality fanatic.
 I work and strive for perfection.
 And that’s revealed in all the projects that we have completed.

-WFM: How does a window contribute in the high quality and sustainable living culture of today?
+WFM: How does a window contribute to the high-quality and sustainable living culture of today?

-Cyrus K Pithawalla : A window is a filter between outside and inside world.
+Cyrus K Pithawalla: A window is a filter between the outside and inside world.
 If this filter goes wrong, it will be hell.
 A window contributes on various levels –

 - Aesthetics